moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 5. `getAccount` is a helper function that manages the retrieval and creation of account objects.
 Given an account ID and a map of existing accounts, it returns the corresponding account object.
 If the account doesn't exist in the map, it creates a new one, adds it to the map, and then returns it

-We'll demo a sample query a later section.
+We'll demo a sample query in a later section.
 You can copy and paste the below code into your `main.ts` file:

 ???+ code "main.ts"